codyloyd/author-site/stories/Boneyman.md

 “I do know,” Terry said.
 “You and your associates are willing, then, to set yourselves up as our… protectors.”

-“We know you might find it distasteful, Terence.”
+“We know you might find it distasteful Terence.”

 “My name is not Terence.”